alphagov/govuk-import-export-prototype/answer/export-insurance-export-finance.markdown

 $C

-UKEF won’t help to insure:

-- contracts where cover is available from the private sector
-- exports to EU countries (except Greece)
-- exports to Australia, Canada, Iceland, Japan, New Zealand, Norway, Switzerland and the United States of America

 ## Finance for overseas buyers

 UKEF can also help overseas buyers to buy from UK companies by guaranteeing credit or underwriting a bank loan to an overseas buyer (eg by guaranteeing a letter of credit).